Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 -

-This blockade leads to increased neuronal activity, resulting in restlessness, hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
-In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins., seizure susceptibility, and insomnia.
+This blockade increases neuronal activity, leading to Restlessness, hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
+In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins., a tendency to seizures, and insomnia.

 B) Phosphodiesterase Inhibition